danielegiardiello/Prediction_performance_survival/03_predsurv_extended.md

 -   overall performance measures: a combination of discrimination and calibration.

-Unfortunately, few publications report the complete baseline (cumulative) hazard or survival or even the baseline (cumulative) hazard or survival at fixed time horizon *t*.
 It is common that physicians focus on one or more clinically relevant time horizons to inform subjects about their risk.
 We aim to assess the prediction performance of a risk prediction model with time-to-event